THE FUEL

 ENGINE

-This year Tinderbox Theatre Company is launching Engine, a groundbreaking professional artist development programme designed to support ten emerging theatre-makers based in Northern Ireland.
-Delivered in partnership with The MAC Belfast, Engine offers a unique training-focused approach that integrates theatre-making, producing skills, and creative well-being into one holistic programme.
+Engine is a new professional artist development programme from Tinderbox Theatre Company, supporting ten emerging theatre makers based in Northern Ireland.
+Delivered in partnership with The MAC Belfast, it offers a practical, training led year long programme combining theatre making, producing skills and creative well being.

 HAP SCHOOL